wahreus/kubernetes-lab/README.md

 # ⎈ Kubernetes Lab

-A Kubernetes practice repo built in preparation for the Certified Kubernetes Administrator (CKA) exam, focused on workloads, networking, storage, RBAC, scheduling, and troubleshooting.
+A hands-on Kubernetes lab for practicing cluster administration, networking, scheduling, RBAC, storage, and troubleshooting on AWS EC2.

 It currently contains two practice components: